 Ha Long Bay is one of the most famous travel destinations in Vietnam.
 You can take many photos of the bays off the coast, long white beaches, majestic caves, and water sports on the ocean.
 Spend your days on a luxury cruise around Ha Long Bay and share your classy life with your friends.
 Then, stop at fishing villages to learn about local life and fishing activities there.

 Tuan Chau Island is an interesting place with both beautiful beaches and a huge amusement park.
 Sunbathing on the white beach or by the pool in a luxury resort, playing with whales and seals, and instigating adventure games in the amusement park can be captured in photo.
-Finally, cha muc and different kinds of fresh seafoods are really delicious and make for surprisingly interesting photos.
+Finally, cha muc and different kinds of fresh seafood are really delicious and make for surprisingly interesting photos.
 After all, you are here to eat and remember, right?

 Known as Ha Long Bay on land, Ninh Binh’s natural beauty is poetic and harmonious with the mountains and rivers.
 You can witness the beautiful view of majestic limestone mountains, long rivers flowing through the landscape, and paddy fields at the foot of the mountain in Trang An and Tam Coc – Bich Dong.
 Mua Cave is stunning with 486 stone steps to the very top, a small version of the Great Wall of China.